CZ-NIC/knot/doc/configuration.rst

    $ kdig IN AAAA ipv6.myrecord.com
      ... returns NOERROR, ::1

-*Note: An entry in the database matches anything at the same or a lower domain level, i.e. 'myrecord.com' matches 'a.a.myrecord.com' as well.
+An entry in the database matches anything at the same or a lower domain level, i.e. 'myrecord.com' matches 'a.a.myrecord.com' as well.
-This can be utilized to create catch-all entries.*
+This can be utilized to create catch-all entries.

 You can also add authority information for the entries, provided you create SOA + NS records for a name, like so: